devbyray/devbyrayray-blog-nuxt/content/posts/2023-04-04-use-chatgpt-to-become-a-better-developer.md

 ## ChatGPT helps you brainstorm why a problem is caused in your application

 My team and I encountered an issue in our application where data needed to be included, and models still needed to update.
-We work in an Angular environment for a big bank in the Netherlands.
+We work in an Angular environment.

 Let me share a situation where I discovered the power of discovering solutions and problems in an application.